qlik-oss/corectl/README.md

 # Core CLI (Experimental)
-Core CLI is a command line tool to peform reloads, fetch metadata and evaluate expressions in Qlik Core apps.
+Core CLI is a command line tool to perform reloads, fetch metadata and evaluate expressions in Qlik Core apps.

 ---